Evo Morales: Cochabamba protests: 2000–2002

-In 2000, the Tunari Waters corporation doubled the price at which they sold water to Bolivian consumers, resulting in a backlash from leftist activist groups, including the cocaleros.
-Activists clashed with police and armed forces, in what was dubbed "the Water War", resulting in 6 dead and 175 wounded.
-Responding to the violence, the government removed the contract from Tunari and placed the utility under cooperative control.
-In ensuing years further violent protests broke out over a range of issues, resulting in more deaths both among activists and law enforcement.
-Much of this unrest was connected with the widespread opposition to economic liberalization across Bolivian society, with a common perception that it only benefited a small minority.
+In 2000, the Tunari Waters corporation doubled the price of water charged to Bolivian consumers.
+In the resulting backlash, protestors clashed with police and armed forces in what was dubbed "the Water War", resulting in 6 deaths.
+The government removed the contract from Tunari and placed the utility under cooperative control.
+In ensuing years violent protests broke out over other issues, much of it resulting from unrest over economic liberalisations that were accused of only benefiting a small minority.
+Morales did not take a leading role in these protests but used them to convey his message that the MAS was not a cocalero single-issue party but a movement calling for structural change and a redefinition of Bolivian citizenship.

-In the Andean High Plateau, a cocalero group launched a guerrilla uprising under the leadership of Felipe Quispe; an ethnic separatist, he and Morales disliked each other, with Quispe considering Morales to be a traitor and an opportunist for his willingness to cooperate with White Bolivians.
-Morales had not taken a leading role in these protests but did use them to get across his message that the MAS was not a single-issue party, and that rather than simply fighting for the rights of the cocalero it was arguing for structural change to the political system and a redefinition of citizenship in Bolivia.